-The Soviet Union has developed a variant on the escalator staircase which can be used not only at underground stations but also outside in streets.
+Background: The Soviet Union has developed a variant on the escalator staircase which can be used not only at underground stations but also outside in streets.
 The "miraculous staircase", as it is called, does not require the pedestrian to raise his foot, he simply walks forward and the staircase carries him upward.

 The normal escalators, which are in use in underground stations all over the world offer a reliable service for passengers.
 They help them to climb or to descend heights easily and quickly with little effort.